 Mixed breed Pocket Beagles are at risk for inherited health problems from any other breeds that are in their ancestry.

 Dwarfism carries its own set of health problems, including:

 - Respiratory problems due to a depressed nasal bridge

 - Conception and whelping issues

-Again, Pocket Beagles that are bred using a mix of methods can carry the health risks from each of those methods, compounding the problems.
+Again, micro Beagles that are bred using a mix of methods can carry the health risks from each of those methods, compounding the problems.